oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Enterprise Reporting and Business Intelligence Workloads; Redshift better choice
       - ETL Workloads; EMR and Glue is a better choice
       - Not a replacement for RDBMS
+      - Querying across regions (unless you query a Glue Data Catalogue)
     - **Analytics and Visualization:**
       - Athena queries data sources that are registered with the AWS Glue Data Catalogue
-      - Running queries in Athena via the Data Catalgue uses the Data Catalogue schema to derive insight from the underlying dataset
+      - Running queries in Athena via the Data Catalogue uses the Data Catalogue schema to derive insight from the underlying dataset

+  - ### _Aurora_
+    - MySQL and PostgreSQL - compatible
+    - faster than both
+    - up to 15 read replicas
+    - Continuous back up to S3

-  - ### _Elasticsearch_
+  - ### _Opensearch_
     - **Usage:**
+      - Fully managed
       - Analyze activity logs, social media sentiments, data stream updates from other AWS services
       - Usage monitoring for mobile applications
+    - **Integration:**
+      - S3 buckets
+      - Kinesis Data streams
+      - DynamoDB streams
+      - CloudWatch/CloudTrail
+      - Zone Awareness
+      - Kinesis, DynamoDB, Logstash / Beats, and OpenSearch's native API's offer means to import data into Amazon OS
+    - **Options:**
+      - Dedicated master node
+        - Now, the master nodes are only used for the management of Opensearch domain that you're creating, and it does not hold or process any data.
+You don't need too many of them unless your cluster is really massive.
+      - Domains: An Amazon Opensearch service domain is a collection of all the resources needed to run the Opensearch cluster. it contains all the configuration for the cluster as a whole.
+A cluster in Amazon Opensearch parlance is a domain.
     - **Cost:**
-      - Elasticsearch instance hours
+      - Opensearch instance hours
       - EBS storage (if you choose this option), and standard data transfer fees
     - **Performance:**
-      - Instance type, workload, index, number of shards used, read replicas, storage configuations
+      - Instance type, workload, index, number of shards used, read replicas, storage configurations
       - Fast SSD instance storage for storing indexes or multiple EBS volumes
     - **Durability and Availability:**
       - Distributes domain instances across two different AZs